Chrysler halts Cherokee production, idles second shift in Toledo

-DETROIT, Sept 23 (Reuters) - Chrysler Group LLC, the U.S. automaker majority-owned by Italian automaker Fiat SpA, said on Monday that it temporarily halted production of the 2014 Jeep Cherokee, and laid off 500 workers at a factory in Toledo, Ohio.
+DETROIT (Reuters) - Chrysler Group LLC, the U.S. automaker majority-owned by Italian automaker Fiat SpA FIA.MI, said on Monday that it temporarily halted production of the 2014 Jeep Cherokee, and laid off 500 workers at a factory in Toledo, Ohio.

 The company said it halted production after building a sufficient number of 2014 Cherokees at the Toledo North plant to satisfy demand once they are shipped to dealers.